 Yes!
-The shofar is first mentioned in Exodus, when God says the Israelites will hear the “long blast” of a ram’s horn, signaling that they can go up to Mount Sinai to meet God.
+The shofar is first mentioned in the Torah in Exodus, when God says the Israelites will hear the “long blast” of a ram’s horn, signaling that they can go up to Mount Sinai to meet God.
 The experience of the horn blasting made the Israelites tremble, and the sound became louder and louder.

 How is Abraham related to the shofar or the Jewish New Year?

-While Abraham does not sound the shofar anywhere in Genesis.
-However, a ram plays a major role in the story of binding of Isaac.
+While Abraham does not sound the shofar anywhere in Genesis, a ram plays a major role in the story of binding of Isaac.
 According to Genesis, a ram was caught in a bush by its horns nearby and was ultimately sacrificed instead of Isaac.
 This story is read in synagogue on the second day of Rosh Hashanah, as many believe that the binding occurred on the Jewish New Year.

-However, many commentators have also found significance and connections between Abraham binding Isaac and the use of (and preference for) a ram’s horn in Judaism as a wake up call.
+In addition, many commentators have also found significance and connections between Abraham binding Isaac and the use of (and preference for) a ram’s horn in Judaism as a wake up call.
 In the Talmud, Rabbi Abihu says the shofar is sounded on Rosh Hashanah because “The Holy One, Blessed be God, said: Sound before Me a shofar so that I may remember on your behalf the binding of Isaac, the son of Abraham, and account it to you as if you had been bound yourselves before Me.”